DEFRA/water-abstraction-team/updating_pages_to_template_standard.md

 ## Pass links to template from presenter instead of hardcoding

 In the example above, we see that `href` goes from a hardcoded url `"/system/return-versions/setup/" + sessionId + "/start-date"` to `reasonLink`, which we define in the presenter and pass to the template.
-This applies to non-dynamic urls as well, so something like `/change` would also be passed in from the presenter.
+This applies to non-dynamic urls as well, so a link like `"/change"` would also be passed in from the presenter.

 Passing in links also applies to: